-Most recently Maine has been involved in another multi-state arbitration regarding a similar amount of money the PMs withheld from its 2004 payment.
-That proceeding began roughly four years ago and will not come to resolution for more than another year.
-Maine and nine other states recently negotiated a settlement that saves the state the time and expense of burdensome, protracted litigation of the NPM adjustment dispute pertaining to all years from 2004 through 2017 (with the potential for future settlement of the 2019-2022 disputes as well); brings an immediate increase in revenue for the next two annual payments; establishes a more stable stream of annual revenue; and significantly reduces future withholding from the PMs' ongoing payments.
+Recently Maine has been involved in another multi-state arbitration regarding a similar amount of money the PMs withheld from its 2004 payment.
+Maine and nine other states negotiated a settlement that saved the state the time and expense of burdensome, protracted litigation of the NPM adjustment dispute pertaining to all years from 2004 through 2017 (with the potential for future settlement of the 2019-2022 disputes as well); brought an increase in revenue for two annual payments; established a more stable stream of annual revenue; and potentially reduced future withholding from the PMs' ongoing payments.

-Under the structure of Maine's settlement with the PMs, in April of this year the state saw an increase of roughly \$10 million in its expected annual payment to make its total payment approximately \$56 million.
-Then in April 2019, the state will receive roughly \$25 million in addition to its annual payment.
+Under the structure of Maine's settlement with the PMs, in April of 2018 the state saw an increase of roughly \$10 million in its expected annual payment to make its total payment approximately \$56 million.
+Then in April 2019, the state received roughly \$25 million in addition to its annual payment.
 The precise amounts of the payments are determined by an independent auditor using complex formulas provided in the MSA and recent settlement documents.